 Ford recalls over half a million SUVs after 20 fires break out

-A total of 634,000 SUVs are being recalled for the problem worldwide, the company said.
+A total of 634,000 of the SUVs are being recalled for the problem worldwide, the company said.

-Specifically, the fuel injector can crack in some Escapes from model year 2022 through 2023 and 2021 through 2023 Bronco Sports that are equipped with the 3-cylinder 1.5-liter turbocharged engine.
+Specifically, fuel injector can crack in some Escapes from model year 2022 through 2023 and 2021 through 2023 Bronco Sports that are equipped with the 3-cylinder 1.5-liter turbrocharged engine.
 This could allow fuel, or fuel vapor, to leak over hot parts of the vehicle and start a fire.

 Some of these same SUVs were involved in an earlier recall that also involved a possibility of fire.
 That recall, announced in March, involved a potential leak that could allow oil to get to places in the car where it might catch fire.